-Q: What are red bugs and how do you treat them?
+Q: What are red bugs and how do you treat their bites?

 A: Red bugs, chiggers, berry bugs, scrub-itch mites and harvest mites are all terms used to describe members of the family of insects known as Trombiculidae.
 These reddish-orange mites can be found worldwide, but they really enjoy hanging out in damp, grassy and wooded areas, especially at the edges of forests.
 In the United States, chiggers are mostly found in the southeast, south and midwest.
 They are most active from early spring to early autumn, until the first frost.